danmalcolm/TinyNH/src/README.txt

 TinyNH

-An extremely lightweight infrastructure for simple projects using NHibernate
+An extremely lightweight template / example project infrastructure for simple projects using NHibernate